ivanminutillo/localnode-events/README.md

 # **Local nodes Events**

-### Add your events on google calendar and show them directly on your website
+### Add your events on google calendar and they will appear directly on your website

 (This project is a fork of the [torontojs website](torontojs/torontojs.com))